How To Build A DIY Pulley System For Your Home Gym Using A Power Rack

 Cables

 The second most important thing you need to consider for your DIY pulley machine is the cables or wire rope you decide to use.
-Most people are just buying steel wire cables with no sheath on the outside of them.

 This plus metal pulleys are going to wear down quickly over time.
 That’s why these sheathed cables are such an awesome idea.
-The strength, durability, and smoothness of these cables will be the perfect choice for a home gym.

 These have a maximum weight capacity of 300 lbs, which should be perfectly fine for cable exercises.
 Plus, they’re super cheap so you’ll always have replacement pulleys for your gym.